 This course presents the opportunity for students to work on extended independent projects using a variety of media.
 It is for students who have a strong interest in art creation, and who are motivated to develop their ideas ambitiously.
 In it we will walk the line between ideas and skill.
 Students will conceive of a project or an idea, and then pursue the skills they need to develop it.
 Projects may include drawing, painting, photography, sculpture, digital art, collage, and any combination of these.
 Materials may include wood, video, sound, clay, cardboard, and found objects.
 Specifics for each project will be worked out individually with the teachers.
 There will be one primary teacher with visits and support from other members of the art department for critiques, insights, and guidance.
-Bring your ideas, get your materials, and get to work.
+Students will also write an artist statement during the second semester.

-Spring—Concentrates on an integrated approach to exploring both the material and mental aspect of painting.
-Practice subjects are still life, self-portraits, and places (landscape, interiors).
+Semester 2: Students concentrate on an integrated approach to exploring both the material and mental aspect of painting.
+Practice subjects are still life, self-portraits, and places (landscapes, interiors).

 Prerequisite: Painting I